nitin649/FacialKeypointsDetection/README.md

 1. I have taken dataset from kaggl
 2. Preprocessed the dataset and made 3 different files
-  - First file has the complete data
+  - First file has the complete data.
-  - Second file has the datapoints which having 4 keypoints
+  - Second file has the datapoints which having 4 keypoints.
-  - Third file has the datapoints which having 15 keypoints
+  - Third file has the datapoints which having 15 keypoints.
+3. Model Training
+  - I have developed single model using Transfer Learning for detecting both types but we can train single model for each i.e one model for 4 keypoints and one model for 15 keypoints.
+  - EfficientNet Model was used for Training.